dydxprotocol/solo/docs/api.md

 ### GET `/v1/standard-actions`

 Description:
-Get the standard actions for a particular user.
-This applies to both solo and perpetual actions.
+Gets the perpetual and solo standard actions for a particular user.

 Query Params: